roehling/postsrsd/README.md

 relay!
 Each line of `/etc/postsrsd.secret` is used as secret.
 The first secret is used for signing and verification, the others for verification only.

-PostSRSd exposes its functionality via two TCP lookup tables.
+PostSRSd exposes its functionality via two TCP lookup tables, and an optional milter (see below).
 The recommended Postfix configuration is to add the following fragment to your main.cf:

     sender_canonical_maps = tcp:localhost:10001
     sender_canonical_classes = envelope_sender